DDBull/XO-hexlet/README.md

 # XO-hexlet

-A simple 3x3 XO console game where I get to practice OOP principles
+A simple XO console game where I get to practice MVC and OOP principles